From Time to Text: Investigating Text-Synchronous Speech Representations

 • Training Data: A combined dataset of 1.5K hours, consisting of LibriSpeech (960 hours) and LibriTTS (585 hours).

 We note that the model can be evaluated in different ways.
 First, since TextSyncMimi must preserve the speech content through its encode-decode architecture, we measure speech reconstruction quality using Word Error Rate (WER) on a standard benchmark.
 Second, to demonstrate the text-synchronous property of our representations, we show a speech editing application where representations at specific token positions can be swapped between two utterances.
-Because there is no established benchmark for this task, we provide a live interactive demo to illustrate the capability.
+We provide audio samples below and a live interactive demo on Hugging Face to demonstrate both capabilities.

 Speech Reconstruction Performance